 Finally, scholarships and bursaries.
 Like all good parents, you probably encourage your kids to get

 the best grades they’re capable of.
 Aside from their own sense of achievement and expanded knowledge, their grades can have a significant financial impact on their future education.
 With good enough grades, your child can fund their own education through bursaries and scholarships.
 If you’ve been doing some long-term budgeting, and it looks like you may struggle even with the government’s help, then pushing your child towards scholarships and bursaries could be a very smart move.
 Like some people, you may think that only the most talented and intelligent of students have a shot at scholarships, but this isn’t necessarily true.
-These days, there are a wide range of scholarships available.
+These days, there is a wide range of scholarships available.
 Many of them have criteria specially set out to give more average achievers a fair chance.
 This doesn’t mean that your child can coast through it all though!

 Any one of these programs will make it much easier to finance your child’s education.
 Remember though, the earlier you start, the easier it will be to send your kid to good schools.